Picture a day with zero backlog in your legal department.

 Ten Things: Artificial Intelligence – What Every Legal Department Really Needs To Know

 SpotDraft, for instance, has recently introduced two AI-powered tools, VerifAI and SpotDraft AI, as part of its contributions to the AI revolution.
-VerifAI is specifically designed to streamline contract review processes, while SpotDraft AI offers a broader range of functionalities, including contract drafting, due diligence, and contract analytics.
+VerifAI is an emerging tech specifically designed to streamline contract review processes, while SpotDraft AI offers a broader range of functionalities, including contract drafting, due diligence, and contract analytics.

-The outlook for AI in legal tech appears to be promising, with studies predicting that 25% of first-draft documents will be AI-generated by 2026.
+The outlook for AI in legal tech innovation appears promising.
+Studies predict that 25% of first-draft documents will be AI-generated by 2026.

 It is no news that data is the new oil of modern business, and in legal practice, it's proving to be a transformative force.

-While legal analytics is a relatively new entrant, it is rapidly gaining traction in the legal industry.
-This is due to the increasing availability of legal data, the development of sophisticated analytics tools, and the growing recognition of data-driven decision-making as a catalyst for success in legal processes.
+While data analytics is a relatively new entrant in the legal profession, it is rapidly gaining traction in legal services.
+This is due to the increasing availability of legal data, the development of sophisticated analytics tools, and the growing recognition of data-driven decision-making as a catalyst for success and innovation in legal processes.

-Legal analytics involves the use of data analysis and machine learning to identify and assess legal risks, optimize workflows, improve negotiation strategies, and analyze legal team performance, among others.
+Legal data analysis involves using data analysis and machine learning to identify and assess legal risks, optimize workflows, improve negotiation strategies, and analyze legal team performance, among other things.

 Five recommendations for taking full advantage of technology as an in-house counsel